Teknaf rocked by sound of blasts

 Fierce fighting between Junta forces and Arakan army has been going on for months in Rakhine state, predominantly populated by the Muslim ethnic groups of Myanmar, including Rohingyas.

-BGB and Bangladesh Coast Guard personnel have beefed up patrolling on the river and land border in Teknaf to prevent any further influx, said Adnan Chowdhury, upazila nirbahi officer of Teknaf.
+BGB and Bangladesh Coast Guard personnel have beefed up patrolling on the river and land border in Teknaf, said UNO Adnan Chowdhury.

 Comments